AMH Blood Test

 Why should I get an AMH blood test?

 Studies suggest that Anti-Mullerian Hormone may be a marker of ovarian reserve, or the possibility of having viable eggs in the future.
 The AMH blood test is often used to help make medical decisions about egg freezing.
+The CDC also discusses considering the AMH test as a useful marker in terms of measuring ovarian function.

 Does the AMH blood test level change during the menstrual period?